 - Multislide doors are a type of sliding door often installed in hotels and other public venues.
 Essentially, manufacturers add one or more additional doors to the standard sliding-door design.
 All of the doors can slide open or closed except for a single fixed pane.
 However, these doors are usually much too large for a residential home.

 - Bifold patio doors also sit in a track, but instead of one moving door sliding in behind a stationary door, as with sliding doors, bifold models pivot in the track.
-Both doors turn to the side and stack accordion-style to offer a larger doorway opening than with a standard sliding door.
+Both doors turn to the side and stack accordion style to offer a larger doorway opening than with a standard sliding door.
 These doors are fairly uncommon, so they may be difficult to find and expensive to install.

 - Aluminum is solid, strong, and low maintenance.
-It’s resistant to corrosion and rusting, and it’s a lightweight material that’s ideal for sliding doors.
+It’s resistant to corrosion and rusting, and it’s a lightweight material that’s ideal for sliding patio doors.
 Keep in mind that metal isn’t a good insulator, so too much aluminum in a patio door can lower the energy rating and potentially increase your heating and cooling bills.

-Solid wood is more energy efficient than metal because it’s a better insulator than metal.
-While glass can be susceptible to heat transfer, many glass sliding doors have two panes of glass in one frame.
+Solid wood is more energy efficient than metal because it’s a better insulator.
+While glass can be susceptible to heat transfer, many glass doors have two panes of glass in one frame.
 This creates an air cushion (and some also have a gas fill) that helps to slow heat transfer and insulate the door.
 Another feature to look for is a low-e coating, which helps reflect light and maintain interior temperature.

-Sliding doors use a particular type of weatherstripping.
+Sliding patio doors use a particular type of weatherstripping.
 These doors have a solid frame that they slide into, so thin pieces of weatherstripping are applied to the inside of the frame.
 When the door closes, it slides between two thin pieces of weatherstripping for a tight seal.

-- Sliding doors, multislide doors, and bifold doors will have a simple lock that connects to the doorframe, preventing the door from being pulled open.
+- Sliding doors, multislide doors, and bifold doors will have a simple lock that connects to the door frame, preventing the door from being pulled open.
 They may also have a track lock that blocks the track so that the door cannot slide.